alekmaul/pvsneslib/devkitsnes/readme.txt

 SPECIAL THANKS
 ----------------------
-  Byuu for bass - assembler with SPC700 support : http://byuu.org/programming/
+  Byuu for bass - assembler with SPC700 support: http://byuu.org/programming/
-  Mic_ for sixpack, optimore, constify : http://jiggawatt.org/badc0de/sixpack/ and
+  Mic_ for 816-tcc, sixpack, optimore, constify: http://jiggawatt.org/badc0de/sixpack/ and
     http://jiggawatt.org/optimore-816r2.zip
-  Neviksti for pcx2snes : <no URL>
+  Neviksti for pcx2snes: <no URL>
-  Shiru for snesbmp idea & sound tools : http://shiru.untergrund.net/
-  Ulrich Hecht for SNES C SDK : http://code.google.com/p/snes-sdk/ Mukunda for smconv tool : http://snes.mukunda.com/
+  Shiru for snesbmp idea & sound tools: http://shiru.untergrund.net/ Ulrich Hecht for SNES C SDK: http://code.google.com/p/snes-sdk/ Mukunda for smconv tool: http://snes.mukunda.com/ RetroAntho for his great help to move wla-dx to last version

 CHANGE LOG
 ----------------------
+VERSION 3.00 (21, november, 2020)
+- Change wla-dx & wlalink to the newset one (9.12a instead of 9.8)
+- Fix some minor bug in 816-tcc
+- Add mic_ optimizations in 816-tcc
+- Fix snes_rule for last wla-dx compliance

 VERSION 2.10 (24, may, 2020)
-- FIx: tilemap generation for image producing more than 4 palettes in 4 color mode (thanks 1r3n33)
+- Fix tilemap generation for image producing more than 4 palettes in 4 color mode (thanks 1r3n33)
 VERSION 2.00 (13, may, 2017)
-- Added : png and bmp rle encoding in gfx2snes file format
+- Add png and bmp rle encoding in gfx2snes file format

 VERSION 1.30 (xx, yyyy, 2014)
-- Added : sram and country management in snestool
+- Add sram and country management in snestool
-- Added : palette rounded option from Artemio Urbina in gfx2snes
+- Add palette rounded option from Artemio Urbina in gfx2snes

 VERSION 1.20 (xx, yyyy, 2014)
-- Added : sed path to sym file to be ok with no$sns symbols reading
+- Added sed path to sym file to be ok with no$sns symbols reading

 VERSION 1.10 (xx, yyyy, 2012)
-- Fixed : mode0 palette management in gfx2snes
+- Fix mode0 palette management in gfx2snes
-- Added : option for map priority in gfx2snes
+- Add option for map priority in gfx2snes
-- Added : bin2txt tool
+- Add bin2txt tool
-- Added : tasm assembler for spc700 compilation
+- Add tasm assembler for spc700 compilation
-- Fixed : no more blank tile in map making for gfx2snes
+- Fix no more blank tile in map making for gfx2snes

 VERSION 1.00 (06, June, 2012)
 - Add tools directory for each executable which are not for c / asm source compilation